-“This is Zululand not Disneyland.
+“This is Zululand, not Disneyland.
 You can’t book animals to show up,” our safari guide Christian reminded us.
 Granted, he had sort of taunted us because on the first game drive we went on he asked what we hoped to see; we said giraffes and he delivered about 40 giraffes to our view in front of us!
 Now we were getting in his Land Rover for game drive number two and I told him I wanted to see elephants.
-It’s not as if I had asked specifically for Dumbo or anything; however, he’s right Safari tours are unpredictable.
+It’s not as if I had asked specifically for Dumbo or anything; however, he’s right – safari tours are unpredictable.

 There are no guarantees when it comes to wildlife and a safari tour, and that’s one of the things I actually like about wildlife travel – it makes it exciting and unpredictable.
 And there have been times when I went on a specific trip to see an animal and we never did see it (see my story about the Great Bear Rain Forest) – it’s disappointing, but it’s still all part of the journey to me.
-Even though you don’t have any control over your ability to see a certain animal on safari, there are some things you can do ensure you get the most possible out of your South Africa safari.
+Even though you don’t have any control over your ability to see a certain animal on safari, there are some things you can do to ensure you get the most possible out of your South Africa safari.

-First, you have to choose where to go on safari; national park or a private game reserve.
+First, you have to choose where to go on safari; a national park or a private game reserve.
 I chose Thanda Safari, a private game reserve, for my South Africa experience.
-Only a 3-hour drive from the seaside town of Durban, Thanda offers a multitude of experiences that take you deeper than a typical game drive safari, and ensures that you get as much out of your South Africa safari experience as you possibly could.
+Only a 3-hour drive from the seaside town of Durban, Thanda offers a multitude of experiences that take you deeper than a typical game drive safari and ensures that you get as much out of your South Africa safari experience as you possibly can.
 And the touches of luxury weren’t too bad either!

 What is the difference between a private game reserve and a national park?

 First things first, you must decide between doing a safari in a national park like Kruger, or a private game reserve.
-Both are vigilant at conservation and proper wildlife protection.
+Both are vigilant in conservation and proper wildlife protection.
 However, the two offer quite different experiences.
 I’ve actually done both and they both have yielded very different experiences.

-The park land is government owned and managed.
+The parkland is government-owned and managed.
 These can be huge areas, however there normally aren’t as many employees to manage it.
 One of the biggest differences is the fact that off-road game viewing isn’t allowed in national parks; the drivers must stick to the prescribed roads.
 This can sometimes limit your ability to track and view animals.
 National Parks have opening/closing hours so no night drives are permitted and you won’t get experiences like walking safaris in national parks.
-However, in many national parks you are allowed to self-drive if you are adventurous.
+However, in many national parks, you are allowed to self-drive if you are adventurous.
 Finally, there are normally more people in national parks so at times they may appear more crowded.

-You’ll also find differences in accommodation; national parks are more budget driven.
+You’ll also find differences in accommodation; national parks are more budget-driven.
 You can still find lovely, quality lodging there, but not super high-end luxury lodges.

 Private Game Reserve